gambogi/Seminars/IntroToHaskell/slides.md

         | test x    = x : filter test xs
         | otherwise = filter test xs

+##Presenter Notes

+this is the actual implementation of filter in haskell
 ---

 # Folding, at home!